danryan/spice/README.md

 ### Deprecation notice

-Explicitly setting a `host`, `port`, and `scheme` value has been deprecated in favor of setting a single variable, `server_url`, which matches the format of Chef's client config parameter, chef_server_url.
+Explicitly setting a `host`, `port`, and `scheme` value has been deprecated in favor of setting a single variable, `server_url`, which matches the format of Chef's client config parameter, `chef_server_url`.
 The old way of defining `host`, `port`, and `scheme` are still currently available but will be removed from future versions.

 ## Usage